The Complexity of HyperQPTL: HyperQPTL

 Now, we consider the upper bound.
 Here, we use the fact that traces can be encoded as sets of natural numbers via an encoding that is \myquot{implementable} in arithmetic.
-This will allow us to encode the satisfiability problem in arithmetic.
+This allows us to encode the satisfiability problem in arithmetic.

 \begin{lemma} $\hyqptl$ satisfiability is in $\Sigma^2_1$. \end{lemma}